RandyGaul/cute_framework/doc/graphics/batch/batch_circle_line.md

 b | The batch.
 r | Radius of the circle.
-iters | Number of line segments to draw the circle with. c | Color to render with.
+iters | Number of line segments to draw the circle with. thickness | The thickness, in pixels, of lines to render the quad with. c | Color to render with.

 ## Related Functions